fommil/fpmortals/manuscript/wip.md

 The creation of a typeclass instance from existing instances is known as *typeclass derivation* and is the topic of this chapter.

-There are five approaches to typeclass derivation:
+There are four approaches to typeclass derivation:

 1. Manual instances for every domain object.
 This is infeasible for real world applications as it results in hundreds of lines of code of boilerplate for every line of a `case class`.
-It is useful only for educational purposes.
+It is useful only for educational purposes and adhoc performance optimisations.

-2. Write macros for each typeclass.
-This is not a maintainable solution because the macro API will change in Scala 3.
-Macros require an advanced and experienced developer.

-3. Many typeclasses can be abstracted by an existing scalaz typeclass, producing automated tests of the typeclass itself and derivations for business domain objects.
-This is the approach of `scalaz-deriving`.
+2. Abstract over the typeclass by an existing scalaz typeclass.
+This is the approach of `scalaz-deriving`, producing automated tests and derivations for products and coproducts

-4. Jon Pretty's [Magnolia](https://github.com/propensive/magnolia) macro provides a convenient API that lets typeclass authors support ADTs.
-It is effectively an abstraction over hand-rolled macros, with all the macro maintenance burden in a single shared library.
+3. Macros.
+However, writing a macro for each typeclass requires an advanced and experienced developer.
+Fortunately, Jon Pretty's [Magnolia](https://github.com/propensive/magnolia) library abstracts over hand-rolled macros with a simple API, centralising the complex interaction with the compiler.

-5. Via generic programs with the [Shapeless](https://github.com/milessabin/shapeless/) library.
-The `implicit` mechanism is a language within the Scala language and can be used to write programs at the type level, incurring a significant compiler performance penalty.
+4. Write a generic program using the [Shapeless](https://github.com/milessabin/shapeless/) library.
+The `implicit` mechanism is a language within the Scala language and can be used to write programs at the type level.

 In this chapter we will study increasingly complex typeclasses and their derivations.
 We will begin with `scalaz-deriving` as the most principled